Louise de La Vallière: First pregnancy and aftermath

-In summer 1663, La Vallière became pregnant.
-In late August, the King left on a military campaign, and his chief minister, Jean-Baptiste Colbert, transmitted letters between the couple.
+In the summer of 1663, La Vallière became pregnant.
+In late August, the King left on a military campaign and his chief minister, Jean-Baptiste Colbert transmitted letters between the couple.
 When Louis returned in October, La Vallière left Madame's service and the King bought her the small Palais Brion near the Palais-Royal.
 Anxious to hide her condition, she never left the house and received guests in bed.
 She suffered from headaches and sometimes lost her sight.
 Colbert arranged for the child to be raised by his servants, Guy Focart Beauchamp and Clémence Pré (a married couple), who were told that it was an illegitimate child of Colbert's brother.
 On 19 December 1663, at around three in the morning, La Vallière gave birth to a son.
-At six, the physician, Dr Boucher (who also delivered the Queen's children) took him to a carriage with the Beauchamps who transported him to Saint-Leu.
-He was christened Charles, registered as the son of ‘Monsieur de Lincourt’ and ‘Élisabeth de Beux’, with Beauchamp and his wife as godparents.
+At six, the attending physician, Dr Boucher (who also delivered the Queen's children) took him to a carriage with the Beauchamps who transported him to Saint-Leu.
+He was christened Charles and registered as the son of a fictional Monsieur de Lincourt and Élisabeth de Beux, with Beauchamp and his wife as godparents.
 He died in infancy, within two years of his birth, probably of influenza.

-Despite precautions, the story spread.
-People speculated about La Vallière's disappearance and a talk the King had with Dr Boucher.
+Despite all precautions, people speculated about La Vallière's disappearance and a talk the King had with Dr Boucher.
 La Vallière attended midnight mass on 24 December to counter rumours, but scorn was so great that she fled before the end of the service.
-Courtiers observed that she was ‘very pale’ and ‘much changed’, taking this as proof that she had given birth.
-The situation was worsened by a story invented by Boucher: at the same time as he was helping La Vallière, another lady called for him.
-To explain his absence, he told her that he had been blindfolded and taken to deliver the child of a masked woman.
-Courtiers said that this woman was La Vallière.
+Courtiers observed that she was "very pale" and "much changed", proving that she had given birth.
+The situation was worsened by a story invented by Boucher: while he was delivering La Vallière's son, another woman called for him.
+To explain his absence, he told her that he had been taken blindfolded to deliver the child of a masked woman.
+Courtiers said that this was La Vallière.
 After the birth, with Queen Maria Theresa aware of the affair, it was impossible to hide the relationship.
 La Vallière became isolated, as ladies who wanted to retain the favour of the queen did not associate with her.
-She continued living in the Palais Brion.
+She continued living in Palais Brion.
 As companion, she was assigned Claude-Marie du Guast d’Artigny who spied on her for the King.

 The theatre installed for the premiere of The Princess of Elid on a contemporary engraving by Israel Silvestre.